We do not breed Scottish Folds, and we never will. Ever. Find out why...

 If you already have a Scottish Fold, please do not be defensive of the breed.
 No doubt you were not properly informed of the implications that those ‘cute’ ears would have.
 Simply provide your cat with the best possible care you can and choose a different breed if you ever decide to welcome another cat into your home.

-It is time to stop breeding for animal suffering, no matter how cute those animals might look.
+It is time to stop breeding for animals born to suffer, no matter how cute those animals might look.
 Choose health.

 Cat breeds to avoid: